fastrodev/fastro/readme.md

 No need to register route declarations, controllers, middlewares, templates, or static files manually.

-They will be loaded and saved when the server starts.
+It will be loaded and saved when the server starts.

 ## Getting started